 News & Events

-Twenty-two Goshen College students are spending their summer working with professors on various research projects during the college’s eight-week Maple Scholars program.
+Sixteen Goshen College students are participating in summer research projects through the college’s Maple Scholars Program.

 In February, the State of Indiana Civil Rights Commission (ICRC) awarded Goshen College Assistant Professor of Peace, Justice and Conflict Studies Regina Shands Stoltzfus the 2016 Spirit of Justice Award, the commission’s highest honor.
 We talk with her about her approach to social justice.